 Since then, Randonneurs Nova Scotia has offered a schedule of rides every year.
-Our members have completed other major brevets such as the Boston-Montreal-Boston 1200, the Rocky Mountain 1200, the Granite Anvil 1200, and London-Edinburgh-London 1400.
+Our members have completed other major brevets such as the Boston-Montreal-Boston 1200, the Rocky Mountain 1200, the Granite Anvil 1200, London-Edinburgh-London 1400, and most recently the Coulee Challenge 1200.
 The tales are epic and the rides are too.

 A full schedule every year

 Each year we organize a full schedule of rides, including the aforementioned brevet series, and also a 1000km brevet.
 Our 2018 Fundy Park 1000 headed up to Noel, Parrsboro, Amherst, Fundy Park and Sussex NS and returned via the Sunrise Trail through Tatamagouche to Halifax.
 Fourteen riders from Nova Scotia, Ontario, Manitoba, Maine, Massachusetts, Connecticut, and New Hampshire completed the ride.
 For 2019, we will be offering two 1000km brevets, one around the South Shore of Nova Scotia and the other, an unsupported point-to-point ride from Quebec City to Halifax.